 We’ve talked about the importance of stopping negative reviews before they happen.
 We’ve given you tips for replying to reviews when they come in from clients.
-We’ve even told you how important reviews are for your SEO!
-Today we want to talk about the importance of replying to reviews and more importantly, trying to turn negative reviews into positive reviews.
+We’ve even told you how critical reviews are for your SEO!
+Today we want to talk about the importance of replying to reviews and, more importantly, trying to turn negative reviews into positive reviews.

-We’re always here to bring you important stats about reviews, and today we have a few more you should know about from our friends at Moz.
+We’re always here to bring you essential stats about reviews, and today we have a few more you should know about from our friends at Moz.

 - 57 percent of consumers will only use a business if it has four or more stars — (BrightLocal)

-- 73.8 percent of customers are either likely or extremely likely to continue doing business with a brand that resolves their complaints. — (GatherUp)
+- 73.8 percent of customers are either likely or highly likely to continue doing business with a brand that resolves their complaints. — (GatherUp)

 - A typical business only hears from four percent of its dissatisfied customers, meaning that the negative reviews you rectify for outspoken people could solve problems for silent ones. — (Ruby Newell-Lerner)

 - 89 percent of consumers read businesses’ responses to reviews. — (BrightLocal)

 Yep, 89% of consumers read businesses’ responses to reviews!